The City uses the Performance Evaluation Program (PEP) developed by JCM Consulting for performance evaluations.

 · Example 2.3: An employee is hired on May 5th.
 Since he has less than two full months with the City in the fiscal year, an annual performance evaluation is not necessary and he is not eligible for a merit increase.

-3. Employees transferred or promoted on or between January 1st and April 30th may be eligible to receive an approved merit increase effective July 1st based on combining the results of evaluations and salary rates from both positions held, and then weighting the results based on how long the employee worked in each position rounded to the first day of the nearest calendar month.
-Employees transferred or promoted to positions that do not require a performance evaluation (See Evaluations Upon Promotion or Transfer above) may be eligible to receive an approved merit increase July 1st based on combining the salary rates from both positions held, weighted based on how long the employee worked in each position.
+3. Employees transferred or promoted on or between January 1st and April 30th may be eligible to receive an approved merit increase effective July 1st based on combining salary rates from both positions held, proportionate to how long the employee worked in each position rounded to the first day of the nearest calendar month.
 An employee promoted during the months of May and June may be eligible for a full year merit increase based on the salary in the old position.

-· Example 3.1: An employee is promoted on March 18th and is evaluated for performance in the former position.
-The employee is again evaluated on the closest quarterly evaluation to June 30th in the latter position.
+· Example 3.1: An employee is promoted on March 18th and is evaluated on the closest quarterly evaluation to June 30th in the latter position.
 Round to the first day of the nearest calendar month, which is April 1st.
 The employee would be considered to have spent 75% of the year in the former position, and 25% of the year in the latter position.
-Therefore the employee would be eligible to receive 75% of an approved merit increase based on evaluation score and salary in the former position, and 25% on that of the latter position.
+Therefore the employee would be eligible to receive 75% of an approved merit increase based on salary in the former position, and 25% on that of the latter position.

 · Example 3.2: A Police Officer II is promoted to a Police Officer III on February 11th.
-A performance evaluation at the time of promotion is not required as it is considered a career ladder promotion.
 Since the promotion was effective February 11th, round to the first day of the nearest calendar month, which is February 1st.
 The employee would be considered to have spent 7 months, or 58% of the year in the former position, and 5 months, or 42% of the year in the latter position.
-Therefore the officer would be eligible to receive 58% of an approved merit increase based on evaluation score and salary in the former position, and 42% on that of the latter position.
+Therefore the officer would be eligible to receive 58% of an approved merit increase based on salary in the former position, and 42% on that of the latter position.

 4. Employees placed on disciplinary probation during the year being evaluated will have any approved merit increase delayed by an amount of time equal to the length of the probationary period.